-Mr. Eagan has served as the General Counsel of the Corporation since November 2020.
+Mr. Eagan has served as the General Counsel of the Corporation since November 2020 and as the Corporate Secretary of the Corporation since June 2021.
 Previously, he served as Corporate Counsel and then as Associate General Counsel of Ochsner Health System from January 2017 to November 2020, and as an Assistant City Attorney of the City of New Orleans from July 2013 to December 2016.
 Mr. Eagan graduated with a Bachelor of Arts Degree in Economics from Williams College in 2001 and a Juris Doctorate from the University of Virginia School of Law in 2006.